Menopause in the workplace: Workplace culture

 As of yet, menopause is not a protected characteristic specified under the Equality Act 2010.
-The Health and Safety at Work Act 1974 provides for safe working, which extends to the working conditions when experiencing symptoms of menopause.
+The Health and Safety at Work etc. Act 1974 provides for safe working, which extends to the working conditions when experiencing symptoms of menopause.
 Recently, there have been calls made for further legislation to require employers to put in place a workplace menopause policy to protect women going through the menopause against discrimination whilst at work.

 Remote working

-Some aspects of work place environments can make menopause symptoms worse, especially hot or poorly ventilated environments.
+Some aspects of workplace environments can make menopause symptoms worse, especially hot or poorly ventilated environments.

 Menopause also impacts remote workers.
-During the COVID-19 pandemic, many women who had previously worked in their employer's premises shifted to remote work While there are some elements of remote work which might be assumed to be better for menopausal women such as more control over the temperature and comfort of their home environments, there are multiple factors such as the responsibilities of home schooling and sharing limited space in the home which combined to shape working women's experiences of lockdown.
+During the COVID-19 pandemic, many women who had previously worked on their employer's premises shifted to remote work.
+While there are some elements of remote work which might be assumed to be better for menopausal women such as more control over the temperature and comfort of their home environments, there are multiple factors ,such as the responsibilities of home schooling and sharing limited space in the home ,which combined to shape working women's experiences of lockdown.

 Changes to the law

 Caroline Nokes, Chair of the Women and Equalities Committee, said in 2021: "Three in every five women are negatively affected at work as a result of the menopause.
 The repercussions of that are not merely individual.
 Excluding menopausal women from the workplace is detrimental to our economy, our society and our place on the world stage.
 Despite the fact that hundreds of thousands of women in the UK are currently going through the menopause- a process that can be both physically and mentally draining- it is ignored in legislation.
 It is time to uncover and address this huge issue, which has been left near-invisible for far too long."

-In 2022 members of the UK government considered amending the 2010 Equality Act to include menopause as a protected characteristic.
+In 2022 members of the UK government considered amending the Equality Act 2010 to include menopause as a protected characteristic.
 They also hoped to require employers to provide reasonable adjustments for employees experiencing menopause.
 As it stands, UK law fails to provide proper redress for women who are discriminated against in the workplace as a result of their menopausal status.
 There is also generally poor understanding of health and safety at work in this regard.
 The authors of the report propose significant change to improve the working conditions for women and those who ultimately seek legal redress:Our recommendations for employers are designed to ensure fewer women need legal redress.
 However, those who do need to rely on the law need, and deserve, a better safety net.
 We call on the Government to commence section 14 of the Equality Act 2010 to allow dual discrimination claims based on more than one protected characteristic.
 We also want the Government to urgently consult on making menopause a protected characteristic under the Equality Act 2010.